JellyRollJunior/kurimanju-heavy-industries-store/README.md

 - First time using vitest for a project (mocking components, mocking functions, render, snapshot testing, and userEvent)
 - First time playing around with animations!
 - Netlify redirects :O
+  - VSCode will no complain about import letter casing, css file naming but Netlify sure will! be sure to properly double check your imports

 ## Responsive Layout Showcase